 On the plus side, Somis may have travelled to Venice at some point to study with Vivaldi (though the Somis family produced several violinists, so documentary evidence can be confusing.)

-This portrait, then, is the most credible, while still maintaining some doubt.
+This portrait, then, is the most credible, while still maintaining

 Please get in touch if you know where the original drawings are.